 Box mod batteries are removable and rechargeable.
 You can charge the batteries while they’re in most devices using a micro-USB port, but most recommend using an external charger and removing the batteries to charge them.
 You will need to purchase the external charger separately.

 With a box mod, you screw an atomizer into the top.
 Atomizers vary in size and shape, and they typically have a mechanism for changing the air flow.
 Replaceable coil atomizers allow you to replace the coil, which you will need to do one to three times per week, depending on your use.
 You can also use a rebuildable atomizer with a box mod.

 Box mods are relatively beginner friendly but you may need some assistance with the initial setup.
 You’ll also likely want to experiment a bit to find the ideal airflow and your preferred voltage.
 Box mods are sturdy, and if you drop it, you’ll typically just need to replace the atomizer rather than the whole unit.

 Mechanical mods use a firing pin and no circuitry.
 They come in a variety of shapes and sizes.
 They also aren’t regulated, and are typically better suited for advanced users who have a solid understanding of battery safety.
 In other words, they aren’t beginner friendly, so if you’re just starting out, try a box mod or vape pen instead.

 Some devices defy simple categorization.
-One such device is the Loto Lux.
-The Loto Lux looks and acts completely differently from other vape devices.
-It has a sleek, futuristic appearance and is the world’s first vape device to use induction heating.
+One such device is the Loto Legend.
+The Loto Legend looks and acts completely differently from other vape devices.
+It has a sleek, elegant appearance and uses a patented new induction heating process.
 Magnetic induction heating uses a non-contact process, meaning the heating element doesn’t come in contact with the vaping material.
-The Loto Lux uses concentrates, which are quite potent.
-You can download an app and control the device settings via Bluetooth.
+The Loto Legend uses concentrates, which are quite potent.
+You can also download an app and control the device settings via Bluetooth.

 What to Consider When Buying a Device